brandonkim12/brandonkim12.github.io/index.md

 Also some kind of philosophical, religious thinking will be uploaded.

 - Christianity
-- Philosophy - especially Emmanuel Kant
+- Philosophy - especially about Emmanuel Kant